JM-Lemmi/commute-heatmap/Readme.md

     * If you have a more narrow choice of origins, you can also manually add them to `data\origins.csv`.
 The format is: `lat,lon`.
     * You should choose the smallest possible extract, because the bigger the file, the longer it takes to process it.
 See more details below.
 3. Note the commuting destinations in `data\destinations.csv`.
 One per line lat,long with decimal dot and the commuting mode ("driving", "transit", "bicycling", "walking").
-    * Right now only 2 destinations are supported.
+    * You can add as many destinations as you want.
 4. Copy your Google Maps API key to `api.key`.
 It needs access to the [Distance Matrix API](https://developers.google.com/maps/documentation/distance-matrix/overview).
-5. Run `./run.bat` to start the whole process.<br>3 Maps will be output: Cumulative `data\visualization-cum.svg` and one each for the destinations.
+5. Run `./run.bat` to start the whole process.<br>Multiple Maps will be output: One Cumulative `data\visualization-cum.svg` and one each for the destinations.

 ### Run single steps